microsoft/live-share/welcome/welcome-owner.md

 </tr>
 </table>

+_Don't see your favorite IDE/editor?
+[Let us know!](https://github.com/Microsoft/project-cascade/issues/24) We plan to add support for additional tools based on community feedback._

 ### 2. Sign-in from within your IDE/editor

 Once installed, start up your tool sign-in to the Project Cascade service with the same creditals you used to register.